dar58965/JAnaP_for_Chloe/DONTREADME.md

 ```

 #### Because the Docker image uses Ubuntu as a base image, the software can be run from Windows Powershell without any need for WSL Ubuntu.
 Just run it from the Powershell.

+God this needs a volume mount for the image.
+The problem is the like, later date shit